ctrautma/NicQual/README.md

 The following steps must be completed for the script to execute correctly.

-    1. Iommu mode must be enabled in proc/cmdline
+    1. Iommu mode must be enabled in proc/cmdline to support VFIO driver for DPDK
+       - Edit the /etc/default/grub
+       - Add intel_iommu=on iommu=pt
+       - Run "grub2-mkconfig -o /boot/grub2/grub.cfg"
+       - reboot

     2. 1G hugepages must be enabled and enough pages available for DPDK and a Guest

     to run.
 Recommend at least 8 Hugepages of 1G in size.
+       - Edit /etc/default/grub
+       - Add default_hugepagesz=1G hugepagesz=1G hugepages=8
+       - Run "grub2-mkconfig -o /boot/grub2/grub.cfg"
+       - reboot

     3. CPU-partitioning tuned-adm profile must be active,

     tuned-profiles-cpu-partitioning.noarch package may need to be installed.
+       - yum install cpu-partitioning profile
+       - edit /etc/tuned/cpu-partitioning-variables.conf
+       - add CPUs to isolate
+       - apply profile "tuned-adm profile cpu-partitioning"
+       - reboot

-    4. Openvswitch, dpdk, dpdk-tools, and qemu-kvm-rhev rpms must be installed locally
+    4. Openvswitch, dpdk, dpdk-tools, and qemu-kvm-rhev rpms must be installed locally from appropriate channels

     5. The current user must be root

-    6. The OS must be RHEL 7.2 or above.
+    6. The OS must be RHEL 7.4 or above.

-    7. The server must have an internet connection to pull files from public servers
+    7. The server must have an internet connection to pull files from public servers for the VNF image to be downloaded

     8. The Perf-Verify.conf file must be setup.
 It is a simple bash text file that

     requires NIC, CPU assignment and T-Rex server info.

+    9. For SR-IOV script to run SR-IOV must be enabled on the NIC to test and the info in the Perf-Verify.conf must be

+    completed.

+After completing all setup steps run Perf-Verify.sh from the git cloned folder

+If all tests pass for OVS/DPDK and OVS Kernel enable SR-IOV on the NIC and run Perf-Verify-sriov.sh